 Discover Southeast Asia: Thailand & Burma

-This year, for the first time, we will be traveling to Burma, previously one of the most secluded countries in the entire globe.
+This year, we will be traveling to Burma, previously one of the most secluded countries in the entire globe.
 Recently opened to the outside world, change is now happening at an incredible pace.
 This represents an unrivaled opportunity to experience first hand a transition that will have enormous impacts on its people, the region and the world.

 The program is run in association with Western Washington University, but open to students from all universities.
-We are looking for students who thrive on a balance of academic field research, volunteer work and personal discovery.
+We are looking for students that are passionate about social and environmental justice, can cope with adversity, and work well in a team.
 If this is you, join us next winter in SE Asia!

 - Learn about Southeast Asian culture, history and religion.

 - Explore issues of environmental and social justice